Liverpool news: Mohamed Salah left out of latest Egypt squad | Goal.com

 Like team-mate Sadio Mane, it's been a hectic last few months of football for Salah, with the former Chelsea winger having been involved in the Africa Cup of Nations with Egypt.

-That meant he missed most of the club's pre-season, atlhough with Egypt knocked out of the competition at the last-16 stage he eventually joined his team-mates at Liverpool training on July 29.
+That meant he missed most of the club's pre-season, although with Egypt knocked out of the competition at the last-16 stage he eventually joined his team-mates at Liverpool training on July 29.

+Despite his status as Egypt's most important and influential player, there have been various issues between Salah and his national federation, including a dispute over image rights in 2018 that led to the winger claiming he'd been "insulted".

+And it has also emerged that Salah missed out on votes for FIFA's The Best Men's Player of the Year award as Egypt's former coach, Shawky Gharib, and captain, Ahmed Elmohamady, wrote the 27-year-old's name in capital letters, thus meaning the entries were void.